 We will make every effort to operate and maintain the services that we provide to the highest standard.
 There may be some situations beyond our control that will affect the operation of these services, but we will always work to resolve issues in a timely manner.

 3.6 Developing strategic public transport investment plans

-We are responsible for developing public transport infrastructure plans that are then implemented directly by ourselves as well as by a range of partners including transport operators, local councils and other agencies of the state.
-We will continually advocate for improved levels of investment of behalf of our customers.
+We are responsible for developing public transport infrastructure plans that are then implemented directly by ourselves, as well as by a range of partners including transport operators, local councils and other agencies of the state.
+We will continually advocate for improved levels of investment on behalf of our customers.
 We will consult customers while developing plans and incorporate the feedback that is received where possible.